sgraden/vpc/apis.md

 	* `404: An instance with the specified identifier could not be found.`

 ### GET/instances/{instance_id}/actions
-This request retrieves all pending, running, and recent actions on an instance.
+This request retrieves all pending, running, and recent actions on a virtual server instance.

 * **Required Parameters**:
 	* `instance_id`: The instance identifier.